moroen/IKEA-Tradfri-plugin/README.md

 ```
 $ pip3 install twisted
 ```
-Note: Dpending on setup, it might be necessary to install twisted using sudo.
+Note: Depending on setup, it might be necessary to install twisted using sudo.

 ### 4. Clone IKEA-tradfri plugin into domoticz plugins-directory
 ```